Oral Health

 Key Stage 2 (Years 5 & 6)

 The process of decay, diet, reading food labels, recognising sugar contained in products.
-At the end of the session the students will have compiled a work book containing all the information.
+At the end of the session the students will have compiled a workbook containing all the information.